 There are several reasons why we may need to get a COVID-19 booster vaccine every year.

 "That means it will have an ongoing reservoir to maintain itself alongside ongoing mutation.
-The CoV family is an RNA family of viruses (a virus which has ribonucleic acid RNA as its genetic material) and many RNA viruses have the unfortunate ability to mutate quickly," explains Rohde.
+The CoV family has ribonucleic acid RNA as its genetic material - and many RNA viruses have the unfortunate ability to mutate quickly."

-Several vaccines in common use require boosters.
-"For example, to maintain protection against tetanus, a booster vaccination is recommended every ten years.
-Influenza vaccination is required annually because the influenza virus changes frequently."
+Several vaccines, being commonly used, need boosters.
+"For example, to maintain protection against tetanus, a booster vaccination is recommended every ten years," says Rohde.
+"Influenza vaccination is required annually because the virus changes frequently."

-"We also desperately need not only higher acceptance of vaccines and boosters, but also vaccine equity for global protection.
+"We must follow the science in real time to answer these questions in the best way" says Rohde.
+"We also need not only higher acceptance of vaccines and boosters, but also vaccine equity for global protection.
 Without vaccine equity, we will have major pockets of unprotected populations which allows ongoing virus mutations."